 Deterministic data masking

-Deterministic Masking is the process of replacing a value in a column with the same value whether in the same row, the same table, the same database/schema and between instances/servers/database types.
+Deterministic data masking is the process of replacing a value in a column with the same value whether in the same row, the same table, the same database/schema, and between instances/servers/database types.

 Example: A database has multiple tables, each with a column that has first names.
 With deterministic masking the first name will always be replaced with the same value – “Lynne” will always become “Denise” – wherever “Lynne” may be in the database.

-In a nutshell the benefit is consistency of the masked output within and across masking projects regardless of the database or, indeed, the RDBMS platform.
+In a nutshell, the benefit is the consistency of the masked output within and across masking projects regardless of the database or, indeed, the RDBMS platform.

 Every downstream database user tends to have a favourite account he or she works with.
 After a database refresh the masked data values would have historically been different between refreshes.
 Now, it will be the same.